helmutsimon/bayescoalescentest/README.md

 The input file is zipped and pickled (see nbks/Pre-process_Nuu_Chah_Nulth_data.ipynb for an example of how to create such a file).
 The file should reside in ./data directory (or use -dir option for a different directory name).

-Mandatory parameters for run_bayesian_model.py are a job_number (used to label output) and the name of the input file described above.
+Mandatory parameters for run_bayesian_model.py are a job_number (used to label output), the sample size, n and the name of the input file described above.

-run_bayesian_model.py has two main modes: uninformative prior and informative (multivariate normal or MVN) prior.
+run_bayesian_model.py can use an uninformative prior or a model-based (multivariate normal or MVN) prior.

 For the uninformative prior, the following parameter is also required: